-Begin the financial Aid process each year by going to FAFSA.gov and completing your FAFSA application to calculate your financial need for college.
+Begin the financial aid process each year by completing completing your FAFSA application to calculate your financial need for college.
 The FAFSA is the application used to apply for federal, state, and University of Northwestern financial aid.

 University of Northwestern FAFSA school code: 002371

 Send completed forms to the University of Northwestern Financial Aid Office via:

 - Mail to 3003 Snelling Ave.
 N, St. Paul, MN 55113

 - Fax to 651-628-3332